-9 Things You Must Learn to Do Before You Graduate
+9 Life Skills to Learn Before You Graduate

 Learn to Be Independent

 When you are a student, it is very easy—too easy—to rely on your parents to navigate through any rough waters on your behalf.
-Many parents are willing to do this even if their children are already adults and living away from home.
+Many moms and dads are willing to do this even when their children are already adults and living away from home.
 Don't let them.
-We're talking about bad grades or roommate problems, not life-threatening situations.
-Find out what channels you have to go through to solve the problem, come up with a plan, and move forward.
+We're talking about bad grades and roommate problems, or similar situations—nothing life-threatening.
+Find out what channels to go through to solve the problem, come up with a plan, and move forward.

 Why Should You Do This?
 When you are working, you will have to advocate for yourself.
-If you learn how to do this early on you will be a pro by the time you begin your first job.
+Learn to do this early, and you will be a pro by the time you begin your first job.

 Learn to Ask for Advice

 Being self-reliant doesn't mean you can't ask for advice from your teachers and parents.
 As an independent person, you can evaluate everyone's guidance and then decide whether to use it.

 Why Should You Do This?
 Learning how to ask your parents and teachers for input will get you accustomed to asking mentors for advice once you are working.
 As it is with your parents and teachers, you will evaluate that advice and decide whether to take it.

 Learn to Take Feedback

 From time to time, your teachers may criticize your performance.
 Even if you don't like it, use that feedback to improve your performance.
 Generally, it's meant to help you, not put you down.